 If it is a basic blog site or funnel and you are trying to get email addresses then a telephone number may not be necessary.

 Finally, if you want personal interaction then show a number, but where?

 Are there different types of numbers on a website?

-Depending on the country in which you reside there will be a range of numbers from local, national and what are generally known as Free call numbers.
+Depending on the country in which you reside there will be a range of numbers from local, national, and what is generally known as Free call numbers.

 Each of these has a different market and should not be used in error or you may spoil your opportunities.

 The traditional linchpin of numbers It says local business, reallocation, Ok to deal with and probably known with local marketing.